-Spend some time marveling at the masterpieces (both classic and contemporary) at the Denver Art Museum (DAM) (100 W. 14th Ave.
-Pkwy.).
+Spend some time marveling at the masterpieces (both classic and contemporary) at the Denver Art Museum (DAM).
 Don't forget to stop in at the gift store, here many artsy items can be purchased.

-Adjacent to the DAM, the new Clyfford Still Museum (1250 Bannock St.) has international art aficionados talking - much of Still's iconoclastic abstract expressionist art has been locked away from view for decades.
+Adjacent to the DAM, the new Clyfford Still Museum has international art aficionados talking - much of Still's iconoclastic abstract expressionist art has been locked away from view for decades.
 Denver's now the only place to see it!

-Take in cutting-edge pieces at the Museum of Contemporary Art Denver (1485 Delgany St.) and soak in the sunshine on its fabulous rooftop patio afterwards.
+Take in cutting-edge pieces at the Museum of Contemporary Art Denver and soak in the sunshine on its fabulous rooftop patio afterward.

-See what's showing at the Denver Performing Arts Complex (950 13th St.) where you can catch blockbuster Broadway musicals, stirring classical music, opera, ballet and much more.
+See what's showing at the Denver Performing Arts Complex where you can catch blockbuster Broadway musicals, stirring classical music, opera, ballet and much more.